The Blue Screen of Death: Causes and How to Fix It

 Bottom line

-What does the blue screen of death (BSOD) mean?
+What is the blue screen of death (BSOD)?

 The BSOD indicates a critical error in the computer system.
-To cope with it, Windows initiated a shutdown to prevent damaging the computer.
-It displays the BSOD along with an error code to help you resolve the issue.
+To cope with it, Microsoft Windows initiates a shutdown to prevent damage to the computer.
+It displays the BSOD and an error code to help you resolve the issue.

-The BSOD is technically called Blue Screen errors by Windows.
-Its moniker stems from its infamous blue colored background with information containing the "fatal" error in your system.
+The BSOD is technically called a Blue Screen error by Windows.
+Its moniker stems from its infamous blue background, which contains information about the "fatal" error in your system.

 What causes the blue screen of death?